Eugen Jebeleanu: Biography

 Jebeleanu translated poetry from six languages, including Hungarian (Petőfi), Turkish, French (Hugo) and German (Rilke).
 Three poems of his appeared in English in a 1969 anthology, and five more in 1985.
 In 2007, his last collection of poems, Armă secretă ("Secret Weapon", 1980), was published in English, the first complete volume of his work to be translated into the language.
 His son Tudor is a graphic artist.
 He and his wife Florica (née Cordescu), a painter who died in 1965, had a daughter, also named Florica.

 One of his hobbies was recreational fishing.
 He died in Bucharest, at age 80.

+Composer Elise Popovici used Jebeleanu’s text for her song “Gold and Silver.”